Test ID: MGRNA Neisseria gonorrhoeae, Miscellaneous Sites, Nucleic Acid Amplification, Varies

 3. Cap tube securely and label tube with patient's entire name and collection date and time.

-4. Transport swab container and store (refrigerated is preferred) within 60 days of collection.
+4. Maintain swab container at 2 to 30° C (refrigerate temperature is preferred), transport within 60 days of collection.

 Specimen Type: Peritoneal fluid (pelvic wash, cul-de-sac fluid)